 Assuming you are interviewing them remotely, you probably don't need to send expensive microphones to your interviewees to record their part.
-Audiences are tolerant of some poor sound quality and digital cellular networks and internet connections can often, in conjunction with normal headsets for cell phones can do an adequate job in a pinch.
+Audiences are tolerant of some poor sound quality and digital cellular networks and internet connections can often, in conjunction with normal headsets for cell phones, do an adequate job in a pinch.

 Some have suggested Lavalier or clip-on microphones, some of which can be had for under $10 on Amazon.Here's an example of a homemade sound shield made of cardboard and foam acoustic tiles:

-You should also consider using headphones or a headset of some kind to monitor your audio recording.
+You should consider using headphones or a headset of some kind to monitor your audio recording.
 Most computers can be set up to take input from your microphone and output to your headphones.
-Some microphones, like the Blue Nessie have a built-in audio out jack for monitoring the recording.
+Some microphones, like the Blue Nessie, have a built-in audio out jack for monitoring the recording.
 Set your output gain/volume so it's slightly louder than the voice you hear in your head, so you'll know if it cuts out and you can investigate the reason.

-Wired headphones are probably going to be cheaper.
+Wired headphones are probably going to be cheaper than wireless.
 You want the kind with the big headband and over-ear noise isolating cups.
 You could splurge on noise cancelling, but you want to avoid a situation where your headphones could possibly feed back into the microphone and cause that high pitched feedback screeching.
 Some have suggested using noise-isolating ear plug microphones.
 Look for 10 dB or more isolation or noise cancellation.
 Malcolm has purchased these $16 headphones from Monoprice and they seem to work well (Monoprice link).

 Traditionally, audio interview recorders would provide a directional microphone and monitoring headphone headset to each participant, and record each audio track separately for each participant, being able to mix and remix the tracks before publishing them.
 Monitor headphones would be jacked into a feed mixing all the separate tracks into one channel so everyone could hear everyone else.
 A good sound engineer would mix those well so the balances would sound good to everyone.
 Lower budget studios would record the entire interview and only be able to tweak the single recording as a whole.